Anambra Governorship Election: INEC Meets With Leaders Of Political Parties

 He stated that INEC has increased the polling units in Anambra from 4,608 to 5,720 to allow better accessibility by the electorate.

-In his remarks, Professor Yakubu informed the lawmakers that the commission was prepared for the election in the southeast state.
+In his remarks, Professor Yakubu informed the lawmakers that the commission was prepared for the election scheduled to hold on November 6.